Fragments stitched together.

 I’m fascinated by how quickly we discard—objects, emotions, places, even people.

 My practice, The Art of Discard, responds to this disposability.
 I collect what’s been tossed aside: forgotten fabrics, everyday packaging, ideas dismissed or ignored.
 I reuse because I must.
-Childhood abandonment left me with an overflowing need to comfort what’s been left behind.
+My work is also shaped by early experiences of abandonment, which left me with a deep instinct to comfort and repair rather than discard.

 Every work begins with fragments.
 Every stitch is a refusal to throw away.